Kopamed/Kopamed/README.md

 - **Rust** - from September 2024: Doing too much to minimize serverless cold starts 💀
 - **Processing** - from October 2024: Overkilling [university homework](https://github.com/Kopamed/processing-3d-world-render) assignments
 - **Terraform** - from October 2024: I do not enjoy terraform.
+- **Gymnasium** - from November 2024: To leverage libraries like StableBaselines.
+- **StableBaselines** - from November 2024: To implement some research papers.

-I've also worked with a load of other languages, frameworks and libraries... so many that I can't remember half of them...
+I've also worked with a load of other languages, frameworks and libraries... so many that I can't remember half of them.
 I have forgotten them because I couldn't find any ongoing applications for them.

 ---
 ### 🌱 Hobbies & Interests